Skip to content

 }

-Use sandbox mode alongside the our test card numbers to simulate various 3DS outcomes.
+Combine with our test cards to simulate 3DS outcomes.

-To test your payment flow without 3DS (while keeping 3DS enabled on your account), use forceDisabled:
+Use forceDisabled to test your payment flow without 3DS while keeping 3DS enabled on your account.

 javascript